webqit/quantum-js/README.md

 </details>

-Now, this goes a step further to let us have "Stateful Scripts" - as may be seen in a related work, [OOHTML](https://github.com/webqit/oohtml):
+Now, this goes a step further to let us have "Stateful Scripts" - made possible in a related work [OOHTML](https://github.com/webqit/oohtml):

 ```html
 <!-- Stateful classic script -->